-We have a diverse and skilled multidisciplinary team of mentors, counsellors, caseworkers, nurses and advisors who are either trans* themselves, or trans* aware.
+cliniQ has a diverse and skilled multidisciplinary team of professional support workers including greeters, psychotherapists, counsellors, caseworkers, nurses and advisors who are either trans or non-binary themselves, or trans and non-binary aware.

-Michelle Ross – Michelle is Co-founder of cliniQ and she is Co-lead on service development, with an overview of how our services work holistically for our clients.
-She has been involved with sexual health, HIV & well-being since 1988 with Terrence Higgins Trust.
-Michelle is a BACP accredited counsellor; she began her training in the 1980s receiving her first counselling certificate in 1989 at London Lighthouse.
+Michelle Ross – Michelle is Co-founder of cliniQ and Director of Holistic Wellbeing Services, with an overview of how our services work holistically for our clients, and she is the lead on our training programme.
+Michelle is a BACP accredited psychotherapist and has been involved with sexual health, HIV & well-being for over 30 years.
 Michelle is a member of IRGT: A Global Network of Trans Women advocating for trans issues in the international HIV response.

-Vince Turner – Vince is a BACP registered integrative counsellor, who qualified at Greenwich University gaining a postgraduate diploma.
+Vince Turner – Vince is cliniQ Finance Director, Company Secretary and Lead Counsellor.
+He is a BACP registered integrative psychotherapist, who qualified at Greenwich University gaining a postgraduate diploma.
 In 1991 he attended an HIV and AIDS client-centred counselling course at the Terrence Higgins Trust where he became a Gay Men’s and Sexual Health counsellor.
 Vince’s experience includes: ten years as a bereavement counsellor; and two years at SWISH, the clinic for sex workers.
-He runs a private practice and is supervisor at LC&CTA on their Higher Professional Diploma in Counselling course.
+He runs a private practice and is a supervisor at Lewisham Bereavement Counselling.
 Vince’s special interests are; social exclusion and trauma affecting gender non-binary people, and integrating mindfulness practice and energy therapies with counselling.